Post #22 Topic: DIP-SET

 Anyway, back to the point.
 From there on out Santana blew up.
 He became the game’s most dominant pitcher.
 He lead the Twins to the Playoffs twice.
 He won Cy Young Awards etc. etc. etc. BUT… and so as it was, once again it shall be.
 Though the course may change sometime the rivers always reach the sea (Zepp).
 Like all other players on small market teams like the MARLINS, Johan has decided to pack up his bags and head for what falsely appear to be greener pastures.
 I for one think the Twins are onto something.
 They have one of the league’s best farm system’s year in and year out.
 They got Mauer and Mourneau.
 Liriano will be back and they have two more young stud pitchers on the way.
 They’re getting a new stadium (Dairy Queen field… mmmmmm), they win games and their fans are PLEASABLE.
 But with one year left on his contract, and his eyes on a $20 million dollar a year deal, the Twins are left with no choice but to trade him to one of the league’s “Big Fish”.

 I for one think the Mets are the ideal destination, and not only because I’m a Mets fan.
 Truth is that the Mets have the most to offer, the biggest need for Johan, and the demographics to help this South American Centaur feel right at home in a major market.
 And a major market is where he will wind up, seeing as only select teams (Red Sox, Dodgers, Angels, Rangers, Mets and that other team) can actually afford him.
 Then consider that the Sox’ rotation is clogged with Dasiuke, Beckett, Schilling, Bucholz, Wakefield and Lester (oops that’s six), the Dodgers need a power hitter and if healthy (Schmidt, Wolf, Penny…) have a pretty nice top three, the Angels just brought former teammate Torri Hunter over and are “actively pursuing Miguel Cabrera” who is now too good to play for the Mets Double-A affiliate, the Florida Marlins.
-While the Rangers remain an option and need pitching, New York is the place to go to make a national name for yourself and leave a mark on the game.
+While the Rangers remain an option and need pitching,

 Back to the Mets.
 A package of young pitcher Mike Pelfrey, young Stunna’ Lastings Milledge, long relief man Aaron Heilman, and Carlos Gomez has to get this deal done.
 Those are four young(er) players, that combined equate to less than an 8 million dollar cap hit and have the potential to all earn starting spots with the Twins.
 While this may appear to deplete the Mets outfield, they still have Carlos Beltran, Moises Alou, and super-prospect Fernando Martinez who some believe is ready to step in immediately despite being only 20 years of age.
 Then ‘Duque can move to the bullpen, leaving the starting rotation as: Santana, Oliver Perez, John Maine, Pedro Martinez, and perhaps rookie Philip Humbert rounding, which would (assuming health) be amongst the best in the bigs… IF NOT THE BEST (that’s why they call them business socks).
 Oliver Perez is young and has ace stuff.
 If he can get a consistent leash around his fastball then the Mets have three potential 20 game winners at the top of their rotation with that Pedro wildcard filling the fourth spot.
 And Pedro was nice at the end of this season.